 Kiluron banged his fist on the table.
 “Well, they’d better start.”
 As if he had expelled all of his frustrations and worries through that blow, his mood changed.
 “Whatever we call it, I don’t think it should be called a flock.
 Somehow, I can’t take a flock of dragons seriously.
 Sounds like we’re talking about fluffy sheep or pesky seabirds, not bloodthirsty creatures out of the ancient world.”

-Against his own feelings of futility, Doil smiled at this.
+Against his own feelings of futility, Doil smiled.
 “Very well, my lord.
 I will put our best people on the matter immediately.”

 Returning a wry smile, Kiluron turned back to the reports.
 “It would be nice if at least a few of these reports agreed on how many of them there might be.
 Not that it will make much of a difference.”

 “It seems like we can reasonably expect there to be between half a dozen and two dozen dragons.
 The numbers higher than that seem unlikely to me,” Doil supplied.
 “I realize that is still a very large range upon which to base any decisions.
 Especially since, by the origins of these reports, we can expect the dragons to reach Merolate in less than three days.”

 “That’s another question,” Kiluron said, sitting back down in his chair and leaning it back on two legs.
 “Why Merolate?
 They’re apparently flying straight south, with hardly a pause, right towards us.
 Why?
 The dragons last year didn’t do anything nearly that organized, just inflicted general chaos and destruction.”

 In silence, Doil thought for several moments, though it was already late enough to be dark despite it being summer, and he could tell that he was not thinking as well as he would after a night’s sleep.
 “I don’t know, my lord.
 Perhaps they are more firmly under the control of whomever summoned them.”